seanbao/mnemonas/docs/api-reference.en.md

 Clients should inspect the HTTP `Warning` header in addition to the JSON body.

+## MnemoNAS Path Convention

+File, directory, favorite, activity-filter, `home_dir`, directory-quota, and directory access-rule fields use MnemoNAS logical absolute paths.
+Paths use `/` separators and normalize to a leading-`/` form; NUL bytes and standalone `.` or `..` path segments are invalid, while legal names containing repeated dots, such as `foo..txt`, remain valid.
+The root path `/` is valid only where an endpoint explicitly allows it.
+URL path parameters are encoded by path segment while preserving `/` separators.

 ## Auth Endpoints

 | Method | Path | Description |